BitPatty/ts-transformer-log-position/README.md

 # ts-transformer-log-position

-A configurable Typescript AST transformer that injects the position of a log statement from the original source file into the respective log message **at build time**, allowing you to trace back log messages without emitting, exposing or requiring source maps.
+A configurable Typescript AST transformer that injects the position of a log statement from the original source file into the respective log message at build time, allowing you to trace back log messages without emitting, exposing or requiring source maps.

 ## Usage